Jerome T. Youngman: Career

-As a social worker, Youngman has worked with runaway teenagers, abused children, mentally ill, gangs, drug addicts, and homeless families.
-In Hollywood, California, Youngman worked for the Travelers Aid Society, at the Teen Canteen drop-in center as a counselor and outreach worker with runaway homeless teenagers.
+Youngman attended schools in both Detroit and Kalamazoo before entering Wayne State University in Detroit, where he achieved a Bachelor's degree in Psychology.
+As a licensed social worker, he worked with runaway teenagers, abused children, mentally ill people, gangs, drug addicts, and homeless families.
+In Hollywood, California, he worked for the Travelers Aid Society, at the Teen Canteen drop-in center as a counselor and outreach worker with runaway homeless teenagers.
 In Detroit, he worked for the Family First Program.
 His job was to walk the streets and visit homeless shelters to counsel and recruit homeless families to the Target Home program.
-Youngman has also worked for several Assertive Community Treatment (ACT) programs that provided supportive services to the mentally ill community.
-Youngman also worked for the Los Angeles Unified School District (LAUSD) as a long term elementary school substitute teacher in East LA and Watts for 10 years.
-In 1992, after completing the TCI TV production class in Royal Oak, Michigan, Youngman and wife, Rocio, created the cable TV show, Bring it to Jerome.
-The program ran on various networks nationally from 1992 to 2004 until Youngman returned to Los Angeles.
+Youngman also worked for several Assertive Community Treatment (ACT) programs that provided supportive services to the mentally ill community.
+He joined the Los Angeles Unified School District (LAUSD) as a long-term elementary school substitute teacher in East LA and Watts for 10 years.
+In 1992, after completing the TCI TV production class in Royal Oak, Michigan, Youngman and wife, Rocio, created the cable TV show Bring it to Jerome.
+The program ran on various networks nationally from 1992 to 2004 when Youngman returned to Los Angeles.
 Reviews referred to the show as "a counterculture music/art talk show, "Romper Room on drugs."
-Metro Times wrote "local band Mutant Press now has their own TV program.
+The Metro Times wrote, "The local band Mutant Press now has their own TV program.
 YIKES!!!!!!".
 Metro Times voters also voted Bring it to Jerome as "the best new cable TV show" in their "Best of Detroit" issue in 1995.